 How Do I Delete a Mugshot?

 Regrettably, you cannot solely opt to remove a mugshot from arrests.org.
-The only way would be if it seems on a domain or social media profile that you control.
+So, the only way would be if it seems on a domain or social media profile that you control.
 In many states, mugshots and arrest reports are considered to be public records, therefore, they are available online.
 Nevertheless, you can always attempt to email the owner of arrests.org directly ([email protected]).
 The odds are narrow in terms of running in your favor.

 Here at EraseMugshots, we recommend that you concentrate your energy on creating a powerful personal brand online that encompasses your achievements while suppressing any negative images.